berachain/reward-vault-utils/indexer/README.md

-# Competition Vault Indexer
+# Reward Vault Indexer

-A NestJS-based service that tracks competition events, maintains user statistics, and provides APIs for frontend integration.
+A NestJS-based service that provides event tracking, merkle tree management, and APIs for reward distribution systems.

 ## Overview

 The indexer service:
-- Tracks competition events from the blockchain
+- Tracks reward vault events from the blockchain
+- Manages merkle tree generation and verification
-- Maintains a database of user participation
+- Maintains a database of reward allocations and claims
-- Generates merkle trees for reward distribution
 - Provides RESTful APIs for frontend integration

 ## Features

 - Real-time event indexing
 - PostgreSQL database with Prisma ORM
+- Merkle tree generation and verification
-- RESTful API endpoints
+- RESTful API endpoints with Swagger documentation
 - Docker support for easy deployment
-- Integration with Berachain's proof of liquidity
+- Integration with Berachain's reward vault system

 ## Development Setup